canonical-ols/talisker/docs/postgresql.rst

 The connection logs slow queries to the `talisker.slowqueries` logger.
-The default timeout is -1, which disables slow query logging, but can be controlled with the TALISKER_SLOWQUERY_TIME env var.
+The default timeout is -1, which disables slow query logging, but can be controlled with the TALISKER_SLOWQUERY_THRESHOLD env var.
 If DEVEL envar is set, the default is 0, and Talisker will log every query.